abinit/abinit/doc/tutorial/eph4isotc.md

 ```

 The DDB and the WFK files are read from the git repository while for the DVDB we use
-the file produced by *mrgdv* in the previous section (remember what we said about the use of **relative paths**).
+the file produced by *mrgdv* in the previous section (remember what we said about
+the use of **relative paths** in the input files).
 Note also the use of the new input variable [[structure]] (added in Abinit v9)
-with the *abifile* prefix to read the crystalline structure from an external file
+with the **abifile** prefix to read the crystalline structure from an external file

 ```sh
 structure "abifile:MgB2_eph4isotc/flow_mgb2_phonons/w0/t0/outdata/out_DEN.nc"